 One way in which operators are addressing the challenges of digitization in B2C operations is to embrace new business models, for example by bundling digital and telco services to simplify billing (“one invoice, one payment”).
 Other methods include deploying automation solutions to optimize business processes, and shifting away from under-performing siloed physical networks to cloud and microservice-based OSS/BSS.

-Artificial intelligence and machine learning with enhanced natural language capabilities are expected to further develop telcos’ ability to enhance customer service (and therefore customer satisfaction) through the use of chatbots.
+Artificial intelligence and machine learning with enhanced natural language capabilities are expected to further develop operators’ ability to enhance customer service (and therefore customer satisfaction) through the use of telecom chatbots.
 Some of the biggest players already have such virtual assistants in place – Orange’s Django, Deutsche Telekom’s Tinka (Austria) and Digital Service Assistant (Germany), Play’s Danny and Vodafone’s ToBi are all great examples.
 They all utilize knowledge bases and FAQs to a certain extent, but ToBi is already going a step further with impressive results.

 According to Vodafone itself, ToBi is actively engaged in the sale of services and physical devices (handsets, at the moment).
 Bearing in mind that hardware sales are complicated by the various instalment plans available, it’s worth noting that ToBi sales deliver a 100% conversion rate compared to the traditional website.
 In addition, transactions via ToBi take half the time, and far fewer potential buyers abandon the process once they have begun a purchase.
 From the customer perspective, ToBi is extremely user-friendly, scoring 90 out of 100 in usability rankings and receiving an NPS of more than 65 (which is very close to contact center scores).